valancej/documentation/_docker/continuous-deployment/aws.md

   command: codeship_aws codedeploy_deploy /PATH/TO/YOUR/CODE APPLICATION_NAME DEPLOYMENT_GROUP_NAME S3_BUCKET_NAME
 ```

-Make sure to add policies to your IAM User used with Codeship that allows to interact with CodeDeploy.
+Make sure to add policies to your IAM User used with Codeship that allow to interact with CodeDeploy.
 Take a look at the [getting started](http://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started-setup.html) documentation from AWS to get the full policy template.

 ## See also